M66B/FairEmail/docs/FAQ-gl-rES.md

 **General errors**

 The error *...
 Authentication failed ...* or *...
 AUTHENTICATE failed ...* likely means that your username or password was incorrect.
 Some providers expect as username just *username* and others your full email address *username@example.com*.
-When copying/pasting to enter a username or password, invisible characters might be copied, which could cause this problem as well.
-Some providers require using an app password instead of the account password, so please check the documentation of the provider.
-Sometimes it is necessary to enable external access (IMAP/SMTP) on the website of the provider first.
-Other possible causes are that the account is blocked or that logging in has been administratively restricted in some way, for example by allowing to login from certain networks / IP addresses only.
+When copying/pasting to enter a username or password, invisible characters might be copied, which could cause this problem as well. É sabido que algúns xestores de contrasinais tamén o fan incorrectamente.
+O nome de usuario podería ten en conta as maiúsculas/minúsculas, polo que é aconsellable probar unicamente con minúsculas.
+Os contrasinais case sempre distinguen as maiúsculas e minúsculas.
+Algúns provedores requiren un contrasinal de aplicación no canto do contrasinal de conta; por favor, comprobe as instrucións do seu provedor de correo.
+Algunhas veces é preciso activar o acceso externo (IMAP/SMTP) na páxina web do provedor previamente.
+Outras causas poderían ser que a conta estea bloqueada ou que o acceso estea restrinxido de algunha maneira pola administración, por exemplo unicamente permitindo o acceso desde certas redes ou enderezos IP.

 The error *...
 Too many bad auth attempts ...* likely means that you are using a Yahoo account password instead of an app password.
 Please see [this FAQ](#user-content-faq88) about how to setup a Yahoo account.